josbelluna/Api.Net/README.md

 ```
 This method will throw the ```ValidateException``` and stop the validation avoiding for example a possible ```NullReferenceException``` in the next lines.

-Be aware about using complex validation inside the dtos, for that cases you could use Service Validation instead.
+Be aware about using complex validation inside the dtos, for that cases you could use validation in services instead.

-### Understanding Api.Net Architecture
+### 11. <a id="architecture"/> Understanding Api.Net Architecture

 To undertand how Api.Net works you must undertand the following diagram